-You know how you learn and see things in hindsight?
-After the Lord has had time to slowly work you into understanding?
+You know how you learn and see things in hindsight, after the Lord has had time to slowly lead you into understanding?

-You know how sometimes you may not want to hear that verse from James where someone reminds you to consider it “all joy” when trials come your way?
+We don’t always want to hear that verse from James that reminds us to consider it “all joy” when trials come our way.

 There were all kinds of reasons to complain.
 Where was my joy?

 My right leg looked like it had been squished in a waffle iron.
-It was an important time at work and I tried to go back a week after my surgery because I hate not meeting due dates and not being on schedule with my job.
-I cannot stand to inconvenience people if I’m not there.
+It was an important time at work and I tried to go back a week after my surgery because I hated not meeting due dates and or to inconvenience people if I’m not there.
 I want my neat little stacks with my color-coded labels and my notes written with my red pen.

-How OCD.
-No wonder God allowed me to break my leg!
-Maybe I had multiple areas to prune. ☺️
+It’s no wonder God allowed me to break my leg!
+I had to be stalled long enough for multiple areas to be pruned.

-Although I have posts similar to this concerning my “broken” lessons, today’s is different because March 28 was my brother’s birthday.
+Although I have posts similar to this concerning my “broken” lessons, today’s will be different because March 28, 2018, is the first time I cannot wish my younger brother a happy birthday.

-If I had not broken my leg on 12/23/16, then I would not have talked to my brother almost every week, for the eight weeks he borrowed my car – which ended up being the last eight weeks of his life.
+If I had not broken my leg on 12/23/16, then I wouldn’t have talked to my brother almost every week for the eight weeks that he borrowed my car; which ended up being the last eight weeks of his life.

-His van broke down on the way to my grandmother’s house on Christmas Eve.
+You see, his van broke down on the way to my grandmother’s house that Christmas Eve.
 He was in an awful mood.

 My dad and uncle left with him to have it towed, so then he had a non-working blazer and broken-down work van.

-I told him later that he could just use my car because I couldn’t drive anyway.
+I told him that he could just use my car because I couldn’t drive anyway due to my leg.

 I’ll never forget the weight that lifted from his face.
 As he drove away in it on Christmas Day – that was the last time I saw him.

-We texted off and on (way more than usual for him) after that, until two days before he died…about when he was bringing it back or how my surgery and recovery were going…and how we both were in a crisis.
+We texted off and on (way more than usual), until two days before he died, about when he was bringing it back or how my surgery and recovery were going…and how we both were in a personal, emotional crisis.

-I have his final words to me, and honestly, there was something eerily foreboding about things he said.
+I texted that I would, but then time ran out.
+I will always wonder why he was calling…but I’m thankful to have his final words to me, even though there was something eerily foreboding about what he said.

 That’s the last thing I have from him.

-If I had to do it all over again…I would gladly and joyfully go through the pain, inconvenience, burden and struggle of this metal plate and nine metal screws in my leg – just to have these messages – just to have the reason to correspond, outside of our busy lives, where we rarely saw one another.
+If I had it to do all over again…I would gladly and joyfully go through the pain, inconvenience, burden and struggle of surgery for this metal plate and nine metal screws in my leg – just to have these messages – just to have the reason to correspond, outside of our busy lives, where we rarely saw one another.